MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/lobby/unity-multiplayer-api-reference/PlayFab.Multiplayer/PlayFabMultiplayer/OnLobbyLeaveCompleted.md

 # PlayFabMultiplayer.OnLobbyLeaveCompleted event

-Event triggered when the operation started by a previous call to !:Lobby.Leave() completed.
+Event triggered when the operation started by a previous call to [`Leave`](../Lobby/Leave.md) completed.

 ```csharp
 public static event OnLobbyLeaveCompletedHandler OnLobbyLeaveCompleted;